extendr/extendr/extendr-api/README.md

 ## Overview

-See [Robj] for much of the content of this crate.
+See `Robj` for much of the content of this crate.
-[Robj] provides a safe wrapper for the R object type.
+`Robj` provides a safe wrapper for the R object type.

 Use attributes and macros to export to R.

+For a module named `mymodule` (typically in a file named `mymodule.rs`)

 ```rust
 use extendr_api::prelude::*;